 This open-access, peer-reviewed scientific journal focuses on sex differences in physiology, behavior, and disease.

-The journal is co-published by SWHR and BioMed Central, and is the official journal of the Organization for the Study of Sex Differences.
+The journal is co-published by SWHR and BioMed Central, and is the official journal of the Organization for the Study of Sex Differences (OSSD).
 The journal aims to improve understanding of biological sex differences and foster development of therapeutic and diagnostic tools that are specific for sex differences.

 In this paper, researchers from across the globe developed a questionnaire to shed light on how specific gender-related behaviors and attitudes contribute to health and disease processes.
 The variables were: caregiver strain, work strain, independence, risk-taking, emotional intelligence, social support, and discrimination.